Fiat 500 (2007): North American launch campaign

 A tagline 'Simply More' was used to define 'The Fiat 500 as everything you need and nothing you don't.
 It represents the notion that the simple things in life are treasures, alongside the thought that the richness and fullness of a life well-lived is defined by one's view of self-expression.'

 In the 'Life Is Best When Driven' campaign, Jennifer Lopez was featured in the "My World" ad.
 The Smoking Gun reported the Big Block-produced commercial was shot in Los Angeles, and a body-double was used for the scenes showing the car driving through Lopez' 'hometown of the Bronx'.
 Following the production of the ad, the artists behind a copyrighted mural in the Bronx sued Chrysler for using the image in the commercial without their permission, which was later settled out of court in undisclosed terms.
 Jennifer Lopez later appeared in 2011 American Music Awards with a 2012 Fiat 500 during her performance of "Papi", a 30 and 60-second versions of Fiat 500 Pop commercial, and the Fiat 500C Gucci Edition ad titled 'Elegance'.

 In the 500 Abarth 'Seduction' ad, Jennifer Lopez was replaced by Romanian model Catrinel Menghia.
 A Pop-Up Video version of the ad was also produced.

 Another Fiat 500 TV commercial titled 'Liberation' debuted at the 2012 Golden Globes Award Show.

 A new Fiat 500 Abarth TV commercial starring Charlie Sheen and Catrinel Menghia debuted during the 2012 NCAA Tournament.

 Abarth 595 '50th Anniversary'

-As part of Abarth 595 '50th Anniversary' launch, a series of commercial activities across the Abarth range and by an extremely digital communication plan which revolves around the new commercial: the essence of the Abarth brand concentrated in 5.95 seconds through an evocative and epic slow motion.
-The communication also goes through the channels more customary for the brand with the organization of the first digital "rally" (where at least virtual 595 Abarth cars will be involved) and the most numerous anniversary ever, also celebrated with a fun app for iPhone, iPad, Android, and Facebook through which Abarth fans can "play" their favourite tunes substituting the musical notes with the powerful sounds of the engines of the Abarth cars.
-There will also be events celebrating the anniversary.
+A series of commercial activities across the Abarth range were launched for the Abarth 595 '50th Anniversary', including a digital communication plan revolving around a commercial: the essence of the Abarth brand concentrated in 5.95 seconds through slow motion.
+It was also celebrated through the first digital "rally" and an app for iPhone, iPad, Android, and Facebook through which fans can "play" tunes by substituting the musical notes with the sounds of the Abarth engines.